jjvanzon/Circular-Language-Spec/spec/classes/classes.md

 ![](images/Classes.002.png)

 What a *class* means may be explained later.
-The object on the left would point at its class on the right.
-The dashed line between the circles would express pointing out a *class*.
+The object on the left might point at its class on the right.
+The dashed line between the circles might express pointing out a *class*.
 The one circle's being dashed might be optional.

-When an object would have a class, the contents of that object may not be arbitrary:
+When an object might have a class, the contents of that object may not be arbitrary:

 ![](images/Classes.003.png)

 The object on the left may have similar contents as the class on the right.
 At first an object may contain related items and related lists that roughly correspond with the class.
 The object might also have a similar set of commands as the class.

-An idea would be that an object's behavior during its lifetime might be guided by rules set by this class.
-A class would be like a special object, that aims to describe characteristics and behavior of other objects.
+An idea might be that an object's behavior during its lifetime might be guided by rules set by this class.
+A class might be like a special object, that aims to describe characteristics and behavior of other objects.

 Initially an object may look the same as its class.
-Changeable parts of an object might initially be set to what would be drawn out in the class:
+Changeable parts of an object might initially be set to what might be drawn out in the class:

 ![](images/Classes.004.png)